whitneyburton/portfolios/students/20150814-marla_brizel-m2.markdown

 * [Heroku](https://jurassic-parka.herokuapp.com)

 In this two-week project, my group implemented Jurassic Parka, an e-commerce site.
+I played a team lead role and was in charge of all production deploys.
 My main areas of focus included implementing a shopping cart using POROs, custom controller actions, and complex views.
+I pushed myself to use jQuery over Ruby for order filtering in order to create a better user experience.

 ### Feedback to Me